redjax/theweather/README.md

     - Collector package for the [OpenMeteo](https://open-meteo.com) REST API.
 - [`containers/`](./containers/)
   - Dockerfiles & compose stacks for the apps.
-  - Each collector has its own Dockerfile and `compose.yml` in this path, as well as a `.env`.
+  - Each collector has its own Dockerfile and `compose.yml` in this path, as well as a `.env` and a SQLite database for storing requests in case of interruptions in communication with the API server.
+    - Saved responses have a `retain` boolean value, and once POSTed successfully it will be set to `False`.
+    - Records are garbage collected on a schedule, re-trying any with `retain=True` and removing any with `retain=False`
   - This allows for running the app in its own container, for development or deployment.
   - (not implemented yet) stacks that orchstrate multiple containers.
 - [`scripts/`](./scripts/)